unaiiM/SocksJS/README.md

-    connect : true,                         // by default is true bind : true,                            // by default is true associate : true,                       // by default is true laddress : laddress                     // same option as socks4 version, but the only diference is that will chose random ipv4 or ipv6 address
+    connect : true,                         // by default is true bind : true,                            // by default is true associate : true,                       // by default is true laddress : laddress                     // same option as socks4 version, but the only diference is that can hold ipv6 and ipv4
-};                                          // will explain custom methods and ruleset later
+};

 const log : config.LogConfig = {
     file : __dirname + "/log.txt"           // by default is __dirname + "/log.txt"